 If not for these people, there will be no one to help capture our dance moments and time with people.

-Your photos and videos get shared and watched not just by dancers but also your non-dancing friends and family which helps promote the existence of Zouk.
+Your photos and videos get shared and watched not just by dancers but also by your non-dancing friends and family which helps promote the existence of Zouk.

 Heavily invested in pieces of camera equipment and having to spend hours going through hundreds to thousands of pictures each time, just to select & process the most beautiful ones for you and others to enjoy.